oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-oppia-directory.md

 ```
 pyenv install 3.8.12
 ```

-After you execute the above command you can expect some output as depicted below :
+After you execute the above command you can expect some output as depicted below:
 ```
 ❯ pyenv install 3.8.12
 Installing Python-3.8.12...